open-cluster-management/cert-manager-chart/stable/ibm-cert-manager/README.md

 # IBM-Cert-Manager
-IBM® Cloud Private cert-manager is the Kubernetes certificate manager controller shared service that is used to generate and manage certificates based on the jetstack/cert-manager project Opens in a new tab.
+IBM® Cloud Private cert-manager is the Kubernetes certificate manager controller shared service that is used to generate and manage certificates based on the jetstack/cert-manager project.

 ## Introduction
 You can use the IBM Cloud Private cert-manager to automate the management and issuance of TLS certificates from various issuing sources and mount a certificate to a Kubernetes Deployment, StatefulSet, or DaemonSet.
 You can also create and add a certificate to a Kubernetes Ingress.
 It will ensure certificates are valid and up to date periodically, and it will attempt to renew certificates at an appropriate time before expiry.